otto-de-legacy/varnishevent/README.rst

 * Outputs differ in a few cases where varnishevent emits an empty string for data that are absent or unknown, while varnishncsa emits a '-'.
-* varnishncsa only logs client transactions, while varnishevent may also log backend or raw transactions.
+* varnishncsa only logs client and/or backend transactions, and does so with one output format. varnishevent also allows raw transactions, as well as simultaneous client and backend logging with different output formats.
 * Some additional output formatters are available.
 * varnishevent is designed to keep pace reading the Varnish shared memory log while varnishd is writing to it rapidly under heavy load,